iar1000/felix_schumacher/README.md

 ### windows
-for the setup of the virtual environment use the internet, for example [the following tutorial on how to setup a venv on linux and windows](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/). the installation of the requirements is the same.
+for the setup of the virtual environment use the internet, for example [the following tutorial on how to setup a venv on linux and windows](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/). the installation of the requirements is the same. a common issue on windows is [the virtualenv not activating](https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows).

 ## running the game
 the main game can be started in the terminal by running following from the top-level directory: